 What are the Different Kinds of Criminal Assault?

-Chapter 22 of the Texas Penal Code outlines the assaultive criminal offenses in Texas.
+Chapter 22 of the Texas Penal Code outlines the assault criminal offenses in Texas.
 As mentioned above, an assault can come in many different forms.
 This will be determined both by how the injuries occurred and the severity of the injuries.
 Although there are many different variations of an assault charge in the Assault statute 22.01, there are also other charges that also appear in this chapter of the Penal Code.
 Below, I have listed many of these assault charges below and I have specific pages that deal with those offenses.
 Each page discusses that particular criminal charge at length, discusses the penalties as well as strategies for defending each charge.

 Fort Worth Assault Attorney in Tarrant County

 If you are arrested anywhere in Tarrant County, your case will end up in downtown Fort Worth at the Tim Curry Justice Center.
 That is, unless you are charged with a Class C assault by contact.
 If this is the case, your case will be in the municipal court in whatever city the incident occurred.
 There are many different cities and towns in Tarrant County.
 Fort Worth is the County Seat.
 Of course, there are many cities across the county.
 You may live in Arlington or Keller.
 You may live in Grand Prairie or Crowley.
 No matter where you are charged, you will be going to court at the Tim Curry Criminal Justice Center in Fort Worth if the incident occurred in Tarrant County.
 Our office is in downtown Fort Worth, very close to the courthouse.
 If you are charged with a Class A or Class B misdemeanor your case will go to a Tarrant County Criminal Court.
 There are ten County Criminal Courts.
 If you are charged with a felony, your case will go to a Tarrant County District Court.
 There are also ten District Courts.
 Where your case ends up is something that nobody can control.
 Once your case is assigned to a particular court, that is where we will be.
 This can matter to your case, depending on who the judge is in that court.
 The magistrate judge initially sets a bond, but the judge in the court in which your case ends up can raise or lower that bond amount and set bond conditions as well.

 Call Me to Discuss Your Assault Case

 There are always emotional consequences that accompany assault and family violence—particularly for crimes that can carry the stigma of a crime of violence.
 Often people will just hear the word assault and imagine the worst case scenario, when reality is likely much different.
 No case can be understood without looking at the facts of It can be a troubling and even embarrassing prospect, especially when the charges involve a person’s families and loved ones.
 These cases can be very serious.
 Criminal convictions can follow you around, especially with an assault conviction.
 This can make employers weary to hire you and landlords hesitant to rent to you.
 They can make it very difficult to find a job or even rent an apartment because of your criminal record.
 There are a multitude of possible results and outcomes in an assault case that avoid a conviction.
 As early as possible, please get in touch with me and we can gameplan your case.
 Please call me today to discuss your charge.
 I offer a free consultation and I'm happy to sit down and talk about your case with you.